How to Think about the Internet of Things (IoT)

 IoT systems are not complicated, but designing and building them can be a complex task.
 And even though new hardware and software is being developed for IoT systems, we already have all the tools we need today to start making the IoT a reality.

-We can also separate the Internet of Things in two broad categories:
+We can separate the Internet of Things into two broad categories:

 - Industrial IoT, where the local network is based on any one of many different technologies.
-The IoT device will typically be connected to an IP network to the global Internet.
+The IoT device will typically transmit data over the global Internet.

 - Commercial IoT, where local communication is typically either Bluetooth or Ethernet (wired or wireless).
 The IoT device will typically communicate only with local devices.